zefanja/sword-addon/README.md

     if(inError === null)
         //get a list of the remote Sources / Repositories sword.getRemoteSources(function (inError, inSources) {
-            //inSources is a JSON Object with a list of all repositories
+            //inSources is a JSON String with a list of all repositories
             //get a list of all modules in a remote source (as JSON) sword.getRemoteModules({sourceName: JSON.parse(inSources)[0].name, refresh: true}, function (inError, inModules) {
                 //[{name: "foo", lang: "en", about: "...", ...}, {...}]